-It’s important to note here that author will start tracking when you set up the dimension, and won’t apply to your data that’s already collected.
-So, you’ll want to wait a day or more to start accessing the information, depending on how much traffic you get on a daily basis.
+It’s important to note that tracking will start when you set up the author dimension, so it won’t apply to previous time periods.
+You’ll want to wait a day or more to start accessing the information, depending on how much traffic you get on a daily basis.

-In WordPress, go to ExactMetrics » Reports in the sidebar, then the Dimensions tab at the top to access your Most Popular Authors report.
+In WordPress, go to ExactMetrics » Reports in the sidebar.
+Click the Dimensions tab at the top to access your Most Popular Authors report.

-Now, odds are this is just the data you were looking for.
-If you’re looking for more data, though, let’s go over how to find it in Google Analytics.
+Now, you can see which authors generate the most traffic on your website.
+Odds are, this is the data you were looking for.
+But, if you’re looking for more data, let’s see how to find it in Google Analytics.